stellar/scp-proofs/README.md

-**Caveat 2:** It is easy to write a model that does nothing, e.g. because the preconditions of the actions are too strong or even contradictory, and, in this case, any proof if meaningless.
+**Caveat 2:** It is easy to write a model that does nothing, e.g. because the preconditions of the actions are too strong or even contradictory, and, in this case, any proof is meaningless.
 One way to ensure that the model does do something is to prove liveness properties.
 For example, we might want to prove that, in every eventually synchronous execution, every intact node eventually decides.
 We discuss the liveness of SCP below.

 #### Abstractions

 The SCP model abstracts over several aspects of SCP.

+#### Quorum slices

-First, there is no notion of quorum slice in the model.
+There is no notion of quorum slice in the model.
 Instead, we consider a set of nodes which each have a set of quorums and a notion of blocking set.
 We then define intertwined and intact sets using the following axioms:
 1. The intersection of two quorums of intertwined nodes contains a well-behaved node.
 2. The intersection of two quorums of intact nodes contains an intact node.